 What is the difference between the flu and COVID-19?

 Influenza (flu) and COVID-19 are both contagious respiratory illnesses, but they are caused by different viruses.
 COVID-19 is caused by infection with a new coronavirus (SARS-CoV-2) and flu is caused by infection with influenza viruses.
 Because some of the symptoms of flu and COVID-19 are similar, it may be hard to tell the difference between them based on symptoms alone, and testing may be needed to help confirm diagnosis.
-For more information on similarities and differences, click here.
+For more information on similarities and differences, visit the CDC's website.

 What should you do if you are exposed to COVID-19?

 The Texas Medical Association COVID-19 Task Force has created a decision tree to help people understand what to do after they have been exposed to COVID-19.Learn what to do if you have been exposed to COVID-19

 With businesses reopening, you might be looking for ways to resume daily activities.
 Here are some things to consider: